AishaShah/SuspectPeak_Hunter/README.md

 ## Vastenhouw Lab - Aisha Shah

 ### Overview
 SuspectPeak_Hunter is a Snakemake pipeline designed to generate a suspect list of problematic regions in the genome for peak calling analysis.
-This pipeline automates various steps from quality control, read trimming, genome mapping, to peak calling and suspect list generation.
-This pipline can also be use to apply suspect list and call peaks on a given set of samples.
+This pipeline automates various steps from quality control, read trimming, genome mapping, to peak calling and finally suspect list generation.
+This pipline can also be use to apply generated suspect list and call peaks after removing suspect-list regions on a given set of samples.

 ### Features
 - Quality control of raw reads using FastQC